 Ranma was about to say there’d damn well better be something going on, since little Ranma had woken up by this point under Saeko’s slowly rising and falling rear.
 But he twisted around to look to where Saeko was looking and thought the woman that Saeko had a moment before.
 He also saw the direction she was looking at, and could actually tell what was in that direction a lot better than Saeko.

-“Someone put up some one of those don’t notice me spells that Devils and the rest of ‘em use,” he said, groaning and slowly pushing Saeko out of his lap to one side turning around on their perch to look fully in that direction, reluctantly getting his feet under him. “looks to be situated around… it might be a music studio, over a ballet dancing hall of some kind going from the signs outside.”
+“Someone put up some one of those don’t notice me spells that Devils and the rest of ‘em use,” he said, groaning and slowly pushing Saeko out of his lap to one side turning around on their perch to look fully in that direction, reluctantly getting his feet under him.
+“Looks to be situated around… it might be a music studio, over a ballet dancing hall of some kind going from the signs outside.”

-He crouched there for a moment, staring up at the nighttime sky muttering “think unsexy thoughts, think unsexy thoughts…Happosai wearing some of his stash…gah too far!”
+He crouched there for a moment, staring up at the nighttime sky muttering, “Think unsexy thoughts, think unsexy thoughts…Happosai wearing some of his stash…gah too far!”
 Ranma groaned, slapping his forehead.
 “Right, brain bleach needs to be a thing, seriously.”

 Saeko giggled, pulling at her sword and placing it on her waist once more from where she had put in her ki space before saying teasingly, “Well, if there is something going on at least one way or another I'll be getting my rocks off tonight.”

-At that Ranma growled.
+At that, Ranma growled.
 “I swear to God I will rock your world more than any fight!
 That's a promise.”

 “I’ll hold you to that,” Saeko said with a giggle, kissing him on the side of the mouth, before hopping away.